 As a recognized leader in Los Angeles cardiology services for the community, Apex Cardiology offers a full range of cardiac stress tests, cardiac imaging and interventional procedures.

 To ensure your patients are getting the best possible care, our nationally recognized cardiologists are committed to exploring new technologies and techniques.
 Services include 64 slice scan, CT scan, heart scan, full body scan.
-Here are some of the tests and interventional procedures we offer:
+Here are some of the cardiac stress tests and interventional procedures we offer:

 Using computed tomography and advanced computer software, we can now obtain a non-invasive image of the beating heart.
 This allows you to obtain detailed information about the structure of a patient’s heart and coronary arteries, which until recently, was only available by an invasive coronary angiogram.
 The extent of arterial calcification can also be determined using this procedure and is an important early indicator of the presence of coronary artery disease.
 These discoveries may lead to earlier treatment that will prevent a heart attack or possible death.

 Stress Testing is designed to give you information about the health of the heart and help diagnose coronary artery blockages.
 During stress testing, we conduct an electrocardiogram (ECG) while the patient exercises on the treadmill.
 The exercise difficulty and duration increase during the test so that we can obtain more information about how the heart performs.
 In some cases, we may combine imaging of the heart with the ECG to gain additional information (see Nuclear Cardiology and Echocardiography).
 We also provide non-exercise (pharmacological) protocols for patients who cannot adequately walk on a treadmill.